BobAubouin/Python_Anesthesia_Simulator/paper/PAS_paper.md

 - Standard additive disturbance profiles used in the literature are available;

 - Control metric computation is directly available in the package.

 # Model information

-In PAS all drugs effect are described by the well know Pharmacokinetic-Pharmacodynamic (PK-PD) model.
+In PAS all drugs effects are described by the well-know Pharmacokinetic-Pharmacodynamic (PK-PD) model.
 PK models are used to describe the distribution of drugs in the body and PD models describe the effect of the drug on a specific output.
-Our simulator includes the most famous models along with their uncertainties with a log-normal distribution for all the parameters.
+Our simulator includes the most commonly employed models along with their uncertainties with a log-normal distribution for all the parameters.
 Uncertainties can be activated in PK and PD parts separately.

-## Pharmacokinetic
+## Pharmacokinetics

-The standard way to model the Pharmacokinetic of drugs is to use a compartments model.
-Both Propofol and Remifentanil have been studied in many clinical trials and the 3-compartments model is considered as the standard way to model those drugs pharmacokinetics and also the way it is implemented in PAS.
-Population The different population models available are listed below:
+The standard way to model the Pharmacokinetics of drugs is to use a compartments model.
+Both Propofol and Remifentanil have been studied in many clinical trials and the 3-compartments model is considered as the standard way to model those drugs pharmacokinetics and it is also implemented in PAS.
+The different population models available are listed below:

-- For Propofol: @schniderInfluenceAgePropofol1999, @marshPharmacokineticModelDriven1991, Marsh model with the modified time constant for the effect site compartment [@struysComparisonPlasmaCompartment2000],  @schuttlerPopulationPharmacokineticsPropofol2000 and  @eleveldPharmacokineticPharmacodynamicModel2018.
+- For Propofol: @schniderInfluenceAgePropofol1999, @marshPharmacokineticModelDriven1991, @struysComparisonPlasmaCompartment2000 (Marsh model with the modified time constant for the effect site compartment),  @schuttlerPopulationPharmacokineticsPropofol2000 and  @eleveldPharmacokineticPharmacodynamicModel2018.

 - For Remifentanil: @mintoInfluenceAgeGender1997 and @eleveldAllometricModelRemifentanil2017.

-Norepinephrine clinical trials are rarer and usually, only one compartment is used to model the distribution of those drugs in blood.
+Norepinephrine clinical trials are rarer and usually, only one compartment is used to model the distribution of this drug in blood.
 In PAS the model from @beloeilNorepinephrineKineticsDynamics2005 is programmed.

 Several studies have shown the influence of Cardiac Output (CO) on the pharmacokinetics of Propofol [@uptonCardiacOutputDeterminant1999; @kuritaInfluenceCardiacOutput2002; @adachiDeterminantsPropofolInduction2001].
 In @bienertInfluenceCardiacOutput2020 the authors proposed the assumption that the clearance rate of Propofol and Fentanil could be proportional to CO resulting in a non-constant clearance rate.
-In the simulator, the same assumption is made for the Propofol and extended to Remifentanil and, Norepinephrine clearance rates PK.
+In the simulator, the same assumption is made for the Propofol and extended to Remifentanil and Norepinephrine clearance rates PK.
 It can be activated or deactivated to simulate the interaction between CO and the PK systems.

 Blood loss is known to change the distribution of drugs in the body [@johnsonInfluenceHemorrhagicShock2001; @kuritaInfluenceHemorrhagicShock2009a; @johnsonInfluenceHemorrhagicShock2003].
 In fact, the reduced volume of blood will impact the PK system of the drugs.
 Thus, during blood loss simulation the blood volume is updated in all the PK models to represent the remaining fraction of the remaining blood volume.
-As blood loss also strongly impacts the hemodynamic system and a decrease in blood volume often leads to a decrease, the clearance rates of the PK system will also decrease.
+As blood loss also strongly impacts the hemodynamic system leading to a decrease in the CO, the clearance rates of the PK system will also decrease.

-## Pharmacodynamic
+## Pharmacodynamics

 Pharmacodynamics models describe the link between drug concentration and the observed effect on physiological variables.
 In PAS, the considered variable are Bispectral Index (BIS) to characterize the hypnotic system, Mean Arterial Pressure (MAP) and Cardiac Output (CO) for the hemodynamic system, and Tolerance of Laryngoscopy (TOL) as an analgesia indicator.
 Unlike @ionescuOpenSourcePatient2021a which used Richmond Agitation Sedation Scale (RASS) to assess analgesia, TOL was chosen due to the availability of more clinical studies on this index.
 Since this output does not affect the system another index could be programmed to replace it.

-The standard way to model pharmacodynamics is to consider a delay between a rise in blood concentration and the appearance of the physiological effect by adding an *effect site* compartments.
-Then a hill curve is used to model the relation between the effect site drug concentration and the dedicated effect.
+The standard way to model pharmacodynamics is to consider a delay between a rise in blood concentration and the appearance of the physiological effect by adding an effect site compartments.
+Then a Hill curve is used to model the relation between the effect site drug concentration and the dedicated effect.

 For BIS and TOL, PAS includes respectively a surface-response model and a hierarchical model to represent the synergic effect of Propofol and Remifentanil with values from @bouillonPharmacodynamicInteractionPropofol2004.